CPsridharCP/MistySkills/HelloWorld (mistyComesTolife)/README.md

 }
 ```

-Next, use the `misty.RegisterTimerEvent()` method to register for a new timed event.
+To issue any command to Misty in the local environment, we call methods on the `misty` object.
+Use the `misty.RegisterTimerEvent()` method to register for a new timed event.
 The syntax for this method is as follows:

 ```JavaScript
 // Syntax